 The U.S. has periodically pursued diplomatic solutions to North Korea's isolation, but to no avail.
 Previous administrations have tried “freezes” of North Korea's nuclear-weapons programs in exchange for diplomatic inducements, although any successes were only temporary — such as a 2007 agreement by North Korea to shutter nuclear facilities that collapsed within two years.

 President Donald Trump has signaled a more aggressive approach than his immediate predecessor, confronting Pyongyang and urging China to pressure North Korea to halt its nuclear ambitions.
 Earlier this year, Vice President Mike Pence warned that the “era of strategic patience” with North Korea was over.
-But the U.S. approach has in fact changed little since the Obama administration.
+Trump on Tuesday warned he would meet threats with "fire and fury."

 Why doesn't the U.S. just bomb North Korea’s nuclear facilities?